 Because life at the Cathedral is filled with boundless opportunities, it’s easy to get involved.
 Like every group, you simply need to know the lay of the land and the way our organization is structured.
 Breaking what we do into segments — in this case councils — it’s much easier to get a handle on all that is going on.

-We have twelve councils that oversee all the work that we do and they provide the leadership.
+We have eleven councils that oversee all the work that we do and they provide the leadership.
 Each council has a chair, a vestry representative and a staff liaison, along with approximately a dozen other members.
 All of the councils have lots of volunteer and participation opportunities.

 To find out more about the councils, please contact the staff liaison listed below: